-Moreover, to generate the polygons we are not obliged to take the span of all the intersection points; we can leave out one or more of them.
+Moreover, to generate the polygons we are not obliged to take the convex hull of all the intersection points; we can leave out one or more of them.
 It is clear then that our freedom is enough to force any of the lines to intersect only a subset of the polygons.
-In particular, we can build up a set of k polygons and k lines in such a way that each polygon does not intersect exactly one of the lines.
-In Figure 2, two perspectives of such an example for k = 9 are shown.
+In particular, we can build up a set of k polygons and k lines in such a way that each polygon avoids exactly one of the lines.
+In Fig. 2, two perspectives of such an example for k = 9 are shown.